austintgriffith/Pyth.io-Site/content/exploration/contractinheritance.md

 MESSAGE:WHAT'S GUCC'?
 ```

 Great, we seem to be secure without having to write and audit our own ownership functionality.
-One last test of inhertance would be to see if the **transferOwnership()** function built into the <a href="https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/ownership/Ownable.sol" target="_blank">Ownable</a> contract will just work for our contract.
+One last test of inheritance would be to see if the **transferOwnership()** function built into the <a href="https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/ownership/Ownable.sol" target="_blank">Ownable</a> contract will just work for our contract.

 We'll need a **transferOwnership.js** script: